maass77627/aws-building-simple-liker/README.md

 ## Introduction

-Remember when we started this exploration of the "Simple Liker" application?
-You might not have been sure that you would make it to this point, but you have.
-Right now you should have the information needed to create a basic web application!

 Your goal is to implement the "liking" functionality of "Simple Liker."
-As a reminder, the final product should look something like this:
+The final product should look something like this:

 ![Screenshot Final](https://curriculum-content.s3.amazonaws.com/fewpjs/fewpjs-build-the-example/finished_product_ss.png)

 The focus of this lab is the JavaScript code.
 You should only need to make one change to the HTML, and no changes to the CSS file.

-You might be tempted to look back at previous code, but don't.
 Use your knowledge and documentation from the internet (if needed), to build the application.